-- 95. Answer: Regulation 536/2014 allows that the decision on an initial clinical trial application (Art 8.1), or a substantial amendment (Art.
-19.1, 20.5, 23.1) or an addition of a member state concerned (Art 14.3) could be authorised, authorized subject to conditions or be rejected. - 96.
-An authorisation of a clinical trial subject to conditions is restricted to conditions which by their nature cannot be fulfilled at the time of that authorisation. - 97.
-Setting a condition is only possible in case of an application with a positive benefit/risk balance.
-This means that if the benefit-risk balance is not positive at the time of the authorisation, the application should be rejected. - 98.
+- 100. Answer: Regulation 536/2014 allows that the decision on an initial clinical trial application (Art 8.1), or a substantial amendment (Art.
+19.1, 20.5, 23.1) or an addition of a member state concerned (Art 14.3) could be authorised, authorized subject to conditions or be rejected. - 101.
+An authorisation of a clinical trial subject to conditions is restricted to conditions which by their nature cannot be fulfilled at the time of that authorisation. - 102.
+The start19 of a clinical trial is only possible when the application has been assessed and found to have a positive benefit-risk balance at the time of the authorisation.
+If not, the application should be rejected.
+Exceptionally, the sponsor must first fulfil a condition within a defined deadline described in the condition text, e.g, in an approved substantial modification application, which could mean that the start of the trial or the inclusion of the first subject is delayed until the condition is met - 103.
 Conditions should be clear and related to an issue already identified in the request for information (RFI) submitted during the assessment.
 Usually a single round of RFI is expected with a short time for providing an answer.
 All critical issues raised in the RFI are expected to be solved in the answer to it, including submission of the corresponding updated documents (e.g. protocol, Investigator's Brochure or IMPD), when the answer imply changes for them (reference to Q&A on RFI).
-Therefore, CT applications for authorisation should be complete from the initial submission in order to maximize the chance for approval. - 99.
-When all Member States concerned are in agreement, conditions can be used: - To request additional data not available at the time of the authorisation, e.g. data needed for later trial parts, but not preventing the start of the trial. - To indicate aspects that the sponsor need to fulfill after the authorisation, e.g. submission of minutes of the safety data monitoring board meetings. - 100.
+Therefore, CT applications for authorisation should be complete from the initial submission in order to maximize the chance for approval. - 104.
+When all Member States concerned are in agreement, conditions can be used: - To request additional data not available at the time of the authorisation, e.g. data needed for later trial parts, but not preventing the start of the trial. - To indicate aspects that the sponsor need to fulfill after the authorisation, e.g. submission of minutes of the safety data monitoring board meetings. - 105.
 Conditions are always included in the respective conclusion section of the EU Portal/database (CTIS) by the reporting MS (part I) or MS concerned (part II), as well as in the assessment report.
-If the trial is authorised with condition(s) then they are always recorded in the decision of the MSC. - 101.
+If the trial is authorised with condition(s) then they are always recorded in the decision of the MSC. - 106.
 Data and/or document upload in CTIS by the sponsor to fulfill a condition is not a substantial modification per se.
 Therefore it can be done either (1) directly, (through the process of a non-SM relevant for the supervision of a trial) or (2) as (part of) a SM application.
-This allows sponsors to submit the requested data/documents as soon as possible or when it is requested by the regulatory bodies. - 102.
-It is important to note, however, that submitted data/document provided by the sponsor to fulfill a condition can trigger a request for a substantial modification as part of a corrective measure (CM) from any of the MSC.
-Alternatively, in those cases, when the condition requests that certain information and/or documents are uploaded as a substantial modification, the procedure for the submission of SMs needs to be followed.
+This allows sponsors to submit the requested data/documents as soon as possible or when it is requested by the regulatory bodies.